ricardogffcouto/discoveringtennis/README.md

 ## Test

 Automated UI coverage is provided through Playwright.
-The suite mounts the Point Roulette project directly from disk to verify spin timing, probability mapping, and user messaging.
+The suite mounts the Point Roulette project directly from disk to verify the manual start/stop loop, the late-action messaging, the pressure shake, and the probability mapping utilities.

 ```bash
 npx playwright install --with-deps